Looking for a new tarot deck? You’ll find the best independent and artist-published decks here!

 CLEAN AND CLEAN WITH SMOKE

 One of my favourite methods of clearing a tarot deck is to immerse it in sacred smoke.
-Personally, I like to use incense (I like this one for clearing, and this one for charging with intuitive intention), but some readers prefer sage, palo santo, or other herb or wood bundles (as it turns out, many of these products are over-harvested, to the detriment of their habitats, so do your research and source ethical herb bundles where possible – or even better, grow and dry your own!).
+Personally, I like to use incense (I like this one for clearing, and this one for charging with intuitive intention), but some readers prefer sage, palo santo, or other herb or wood bundles (be mindful many of these products are over-harvested, to the detriment of their habitats, so do your research and source ethical herb bundles where possible – or even better, grow and dry your own!
+This is a good opportunity, too, to research any smoke cleansing rituals your own lineages may have used, rather than borrowing from another culture’s traditions).

 Light your incense (or your chosen smokeable thing), and let its aroma seep into your space.
 When you’re ready, hold your cards in the smoke as it rises, and envisage it carrying away any stuck or stale energy.
 Visualise the smoke resetting your cards, and ripening them for receiving your intuitions.